kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 and `IUsersClientV2`, with a single `GetAsync` on each, you will need to name your controllers `UsersV1Controller` and `UsersV2Controller`.
 There might be a way around this, i.e. by configuring nswag.json, but I haven't tried.

-## Improving the documentation of what request and response schema
+## Improving the documentation of requests and responses in Swagger (and consequently, a generated client)

 The example below demonstrate how you can produce significantly richer documentation, which is helpful for both consumers of your Swagger documentation and consumers of your generated client code (thanks to the inclusion of this documentation as